iqeo/android_ruboto_doc/README.md

 > ![Java doc](images/script_java_doc.png)

 ## Wiki Pages
-All pages in the documentation are available at the [wiki](pages).
+All pages in the documentation are available at the [wiki](https://android-ruboto-doc.iqeo.net/pages).
-This document and link are accessible from the 'about' link above examples in context.
+This document and link are also accessible from the 'about' link above examples in context.

 ## Documentation Guidelines